Kitware/trame/docs/content/docs/index.md

 # Trame

-Trame v2 is out and available via `pip install trame --pre` and therefore the documentation is now reporting the updated API and capabilities.
+Trame v2 is out and available via `pip install trame` and therefore the documentation is now reporting the updated API and capabilities.
 If you were already working with Trame v1 you can look at our [migration guide](./trame_v2_migration.html).

 ## Overview